SteveWinward/GoogleSheetsWrapper/README.md

 Extending the BaseRecord class you can decorate properties with the SheetFieldAttribute to describe the column header name, the column index and the field type (ie string, DateTime, etc)

 > The column index is 1 based and not 0 based.
-The first colum 'A' is equivalent to the column ID of 1.
+The first column 'A' is equivalent to the column ID of 1.

 ```csharp
 public class TestRecord : BaseRecord